Thursday 2nd April 2020

 Also watched a mix of the Big Brother contestants only now being informed of the C-19 pandemic (Germany, Brazil and Canada, last week), without a clue as to what they were saying, just seeing their shocked expressions in close up.
 It must be terrifying to be launched straight into it, without the creeping build-up we’ve all been privy to these last weeks.
 The Germans were most shocked when they found out people were self-isolating, the Brazilians that every non essential shop and business was winding down, and the Canadians that the US border was closed.

 There is something macabrely intriguing about seeing the dawning realisation of something on another.
 From a position of safety, or prior knowledge beforehand, makes it perhaps a position of power.
-Not quite sure about that, but I enjoyed every second.
+Not quite sure about that ethically, but I thoroughly enjoyed every second.

 A following vid (as you do, clicking randomly through your algorithmic menu) was of a brother and sister discovering each other on another BB show in the States, who realised they had the same father when cross-referencing names and descriptions (war vet, missing foot).
 I mean bizarre, yet amazing, and warming, though a little inbred in that Southern charm kinda way.
 Then followed up, just as randomly by PM Julia Gilliard’s rousing 2012 speech against sexism and misogyny, voted Australia’s most unforgettable TV moment.
 Impressive viewing once again, which I dawdled a delicious hour through following up on the issues she’d been specifying, on sordid texts, lascivious expense scandals and bullheaded villainry.
 I think the algorithm is targeting my emotions, the act of getting jawdropped in a sea of domestic mundanity.